Mission, Values & Guiding Principles, Vision & Measures of Success

-- 250 children were served from June until August in our 2017 summer enrichment and literacy programs
+- 250 children were served in our 2017 summer enrichment and literacy programs

-- Between 50 and 75 children are engaged each week in after-school enrichment, literacy, feeding and community building programs
+- 50 to 75 children are engaged each week in after-school enrichment, literacy, feeding and community building programs

-- 250 disadvantaged children were provided with two/three nutritious meals/snacks each day of summer program
+- 250 disadvantaged children were provided with two to three nutritious meals and snacks each day during our summer program

-- 25-30 adults/parents, of the children we serve, were engaged in the 2017 ESL classes conducted during the school year and summer programs
+- 25 to 30 adults/parents of the children we serve were engaged in the 2017 ESL classes that were conducted during the school year and summer programs

-- Three partner organizations with over 150 middle/and high school and over 25 adult volunteers supplemented our summer literacy and reading programs
+- We partnered with three organizations servicing over 150 middle and high school students; over 25 adult volunteers supplemented our summer literacy and reading programs

-- As a collaborative non-profit, we seek out opportunities to partner with other like-minded literacy and enrichment focused organizations, including local Title 1 schools, Central United Methodist Church (CUMC), Forest Hill Church (FHC), St Andrews UMC, Missionary Athletes International (MAI), Latin Americans Working for Achievement (LAWA), and The Charlotte Mecklenburg library
+- As a collaborative non-profit, we seek out opportunities to partner with other like-minded literacy and enrichment focused organizations such as local Title 1 schools, Central United Methodist Church (CUMC), Forest Hill Church (FHC), St Andrews UMC, Missionary Athletes International (MAI), Latin Americans Working for Achievement (LAWA) and The Charlotte Mecklenburg library

-- 20-25 adult tutors/volunteers are engaged with each of our children on a weekly basis for the duration of the CMS school year, as well as during the summer enrichment program
+- Approximately 25 adult tutors/volunteers are engaged with our children on a weekly basis during the CMS school year, as well as during the summer enrichment program

-- 100% of participating elementary students will be connected to staff or volunteer resources who provide a safe place to meet, and provide support for their upward mobility
+- 100% of participating elementary students will be connected to staff and/or volunteers who provide a safe place to meet

-- 90% of youth will feel connected to one (or two) adult who serves as their multi-year mentor/tutor
+- 90% of youth will be connected to one (or two) adult who serves as their multi-year mentor/tutor